Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]

 There are some specific bitrate settings to keep in mind for accommodating mobile viewers.

-Video bitrate is the amount of data being transferred between a source and destination during a given time.
+Higher-resolution videos require greater bandwidth due to their size, which means you need a higher video bitrate and vice-versa.
 Bitrate and streaming settings can be manipulated at the encoder level to produce different qualities of video, such as Standard Definition or High Definition.

-Best Bitrate Settings for Mobile Phone Viewers
+Best Bitrate Settings for Mobile Phone Viewers for Improved Video Quality

 Mobile device users have a few unique requirements.
 For one, data is precious.
 Although a lot of mobile users have unlimited data plans these days, even the most robust plans have their data limitations.
 For example, users on an unlimited plan may see a decrease in speed for every 30 GB that they use.

-At the same time, processing power and screen quality on mobile are advancing.
+What’s more, processing power and screen quality on mobile are advancing.
 Retina and Ultra-HD (4K) screens are becoming common on smartphones.
 Poor video quality is especially apparent on screens of this quality.
 Screen size is increasing too.
 The norm for smartphone screen sizes these days is around five inches.
 With these larger screens, a video that is too compressed or too small delivers a subpar viewing experience since flaws and artifacts become more magnified.

 Fortunately for viewers (but unfortunately for broadcasters), there is a wide range of mobile devices on the market.
 It’s great for choice, but it also means that older devices don’t support the newer formats and file sizes that work best on more modern phones and tablets.
 With that said, here are our recommendations for a few different categories of users.